-Police seeking missing teen
+Police searching for missing teen who may be in New York

 State Police and the Pittsfield Police Department said 13-year-old Roos Bajanth left her Pittsfield home Sunday night and has not returned home.

-Authorities described her as 5’5” tall and weighing about 90 lbs.
+Authorities described her as 5 feet, 5 inches tall and weighing about 90 pounds.
 She has brown skin, black hair, and brown eyes and believed to be wearing a brown winter jacket, a red shirt, and possibly pajamas, police said.

 Police say Roos may be in the Schenectady, New York area.